Buy Lorazepam 2mg (Ativan) Online

 Contraindications of Ativan-Lorazepam

 Warnings concerning use of Ativan

 Concomitant use of benzodiazepines, including Ativan, and opioids may result in profound sedation, respiratory depression, coma, and death.
 Moreover, because of these risks, reserve concomitant prescribing of these drugs for use in patients for whom alternative treatment options are inadequate.

 In patients with depression, a possibility for suicide should be borne in mind

 Elderly or debilitated patients may be more susceptible to the sedative effects of lorazepam.
 The initial dosage should not exceed 2 mg

 Most adverse reactions to benzodiazepines.
 That is to say, the CNS effects and respiratory depression, are dose dependent, with more severe effects occurring with high doses.

 For example, in postmarketing experience, overdose with lorazepam has occurred predominantly in combination with alcohol and/or other drugs.

 Dosage and Administration

-The usual range is 2 to 6 mg/day given in divided doses, the largest dose being taken before bedtime, but the daily dosage may vary from 1 to 10 mg/day.
+Administer Ativan (lorazepam) orally.
+The usual range is 2 to 6 mg/day given in divided doses.
+As such, Take largest dose before bedtime, daily dosage may vary from 1 to 10 mg/day.